-It was Joshua Chamberlain, a hero of Gettysburg, and not Ulysses S. Grant who formally accepted the Confederate Army’s surrender at Appomattox Court House on April 12, 1865.
+Joshua Chamberlain, a hero of Gettysburg, was the first person to receive the white flag from the Confederates at Appomattox Court House on April 12, 1865.

-It wasn’t untili May 1901 that the Boston Journal published Joshua Chamberlain‘s account of how the Confederate Army surrendered at Appomattox.
+Not until May 1901 did the Boston Journal publish Joshua Chamberlain‘s account of the Confederate surrender at Appomattox Courthouse.
 Chamberlain by then had served as governor of Maine, as president of Bowdoin College and as a New York lawyer and businessman.

 “On the terrible march to Appomattox Courthouse the Federal troops were ever shrouded in smoke and dust, and the rattle of firearms and the heavy roar of artillery told plainly of the intense scene which threatened to bring on yet one more general engagement.

 Then, wrote Chamberlain, came a thrilling moment.
 An orderly rode up with a desperate message from Gen. Philip Sheridan to turn aside from the march and come to his relief.

 “The orderly said in a voice of greatest excitement that the Confederate infantry was pressing upon Sheridan with a weight so terrible that his cavalry alone could not long oppose it,” he wrote.

 Chamberlain turned onto a side road and ordered Gen. Gregory to follow with his brigade.
 He and his men quickly reached the fight.